 When I started my career, the company secretary typically spent much of their time overseeing the board and manual company administration.
 Technology, thankfully, has helped company secretaries and their teams work smarter — and our focus has shifted to keeping our organisations on the right side of an increasingly complex governance landscape.

 But there’s scope for the company secretary to go further — to go beyond compliance and have a far greater impact…

 If you play your cards right, you can become an indispensable counsel to the board — but it’s not enough to just know the regulations and the codes inside out.
 You need to have empathy for the board’s challenges, combined with a thorough commercial understanding of the organisation’s vision and goals.

-From here, you’re well placed to help the organisation to meet its commercial goals while operating within legal frameworks.
+From here, you’re well-placed to help the organisation meet its commercial goals while operating within legal frameworks.
 Ultimately, board members want options and solutions to problems.

 Sometimes we have to have difficult conversations, it’s an important part of our role, but we should also avoid over-engineered, inflexible processes when more practical solutions can have the same effect.

 Once you’ve established yourself as an empathetic and commercially savvy problem solver, you’ll be called upon to help with bigger, and more complex challenges.
 This has placed me and my teams at the heart of some critical projects in the past, particularly at Sky, which takes us to lesson number two…